Chinnor R.F.C.

 Chinnor Rugby Football Club is an English rugby union club based in Thame, Oxfordshire.
-They currently play in the third tier of the English league system, National League 1 following their promotion from National League 2 South via the promotion play-off at the end of the 2017–18 season.
+They currently play in the second tier of the English league system, Champ Rugby, following their promotion from National League 1 having won promotion in the 2023–24 season.
 The club regularly runs five senior teams as well as a full youth setup from age 5 upwards.
 Chinnor's youth setup is widely thought of as one of the best in the country having produced top Premiership players such as Tom Varndell (Leicester Tigers), Tom Johnson (Exeter Chiefs), Dave Seymour (Saracens), Paul Volley (Wasps), and Sam Jones (Wasps).
 Chinnor became the first club in Oxfordshire or Buckinghamshire to establish an under-19 academy.

 History

-Chinnor RFC was formed in 1962 and played their first game the following year.
+Chinnor RFC was formed in 1962, by Frank Angel, Cyril Perry and Marcus Cann at the Bird in Hand pub in Chinnor, playing its first game the following year.

+Norman Baldwin (the sponge) was one of the first to play for Chinnor and wrote the club's first “song book”.
 The 1970s saw the club expand to include junior and youth teams and in 1976 the club won the Oxfordshire Cup.
-When the English league system started the club was placed in Bucks and Oxon Division 1 and have progressed through the Southern Counties section to gained promotion to the National Leagues in 2006; the youngest club to do so.
+When the English league system started the club was placed in Bucks and Oxon Division 1 and progressed through the Southern Counties section to gain promotion to the National Leagues in 2006; the youngest club to do so.
 The club gained a further promotion from National League 3 South West in 2012.

-During the 2016–17 National League 2 South season, the club achieved a record attendance at Kingsey Road of 1,580 during a top of the table clash against Bishop's Stortford, a game Chinnor won 27–25.
+During the 2016–17 National League 2 South season, the club achieved a (then) record attendance at Kingsey Road of 1,580 during a top of the table clash against Bishop's Stortford, a game Chinnor won 27–25.

+On 13 April 2024, Chinnor beat Birmingham Moseley to take the National League 1 title with a game to go.
+During this season, the club also smashed the previous Kingsey Road attendance with 2,270 spectators attending the top of the league clash with rivals Rams on 15 December 2023, which would also be the best attended game in National League 1 that season.